 In addition, candidates choose one module from among the following electives:

-Economics of Competition and Regulation; Development; Gender Economics; Growth, Advanced Institutional Economics; Public Economics; Environmental Economics and Policy; Discrete Choice Modelling [15 credits].
+Economics of Competition and Regulation; Development; Microeconomics A; Gender Economics; Growth, Advanced Institutional Economics; Public Economics; Environmental Economics and Policy; Discrete Choice Modelling [15 credits].

 If you do not have an Honours degree in Economics but are interested in studying Health Economics at Wits University, you could consider the Health Economics specialisation in the Master in Public Health (MPH) programme.